juergenweb/FieldtypeSimpleAddress/README.md

 ### Field Settings

-You can select which fields of the address field are mandatory.
+You can select which fields of the address (and coordinates) are mandatory.
 By default all fields are optional.
+You can also choose if coordinate fields should be displayed in the inputfield too.

 ### To do